-Ode to Kathie Young on the Occasion of her Twenty-First Birthday November 10, 1993

-Maple Lane Barber Shop

-the Notre Dame Community

-for over 32 years

-2112 South Bend Avenue

-(across from the new Mortin's)

-CLOSED THUPSDAYS

-272-6722

-Young Kathie Young isn't so young any-

-Father Time has finally opened the door Sweet is the taste of yearned and waited for age

-Akin to a tiger's release from its cage Now, on this anniversary of her birth, The jubilee line starts all across the earth On November 10, oh most hallowed day of

-The calendar itself erupts in happy praise Days, weeks gladly unite to form a happy whole

-The sum of all feels peace in its collective

-The entire world rejoices and forms parades

-And the grand marshall of all is the Queen of Spades

-The sun has risen in celebration today

-And the critters rejoice along their merry way

-Even here, in our little realm secluded,

-None of the excitement has been precluded The Basilica's spire points up in triumph And the Golden Dome just can't shine bright enough Books and periodicals sing in Unloc And DeBartolo is filled with dancing chalk

-Oh, overhead projectors shine with glee Laser printers print in praise of thee Yea-even the stairs in Howard Hall rejoice Nay-nothing neglects exultation to voice And we, your friends, join in the universal song

-As restored has been all good and righted all wrong

-Quality Copies, Quickly THE COPY SHOP LaFortune Student Center 631-COPY

-Ang, Mol, and Ann

-"What are you doing?"
+Ode to Kathie Young on the Occasion of her Twenty-First Birthday November 10, 1993 Maple Lane Barber Shop serving the Notre Dame Community for over 32 years 2112 South Bend Avenue (across from the new Martin's) CLOSED THURSDAYS 272-6722 Young Kathie Young isn't so young any- Father Time has finally opened the door Sweet is the taste of yearned and waited for age Now you have seen as the control of the control of The calendar itself erupts in happy praise Days, weeks gladly unite to form a happy whole The sum of all feels peace in its collective soul The entire world rejoices and forms parades And the grand marshall of all is the Queen of Spades The sun has risen in celebration today The sun has risen in celebration today And the critters rejoice along their merry way Even here, in our little realm secluded, None of the excitement has been precluded The Basilica's spire points up in triumph And the Golden Dome just can't shine bright enough Books and periodicals sing in Unloc And DeBartolo is filled with dancing chalk Oh, overhead projectors shine with glee Laser printers print in praise of thee Yea-even the stairs in Howard Hall rejoice Nay-nothing neglects exultation to voice And we, your friends, join in the universal song As restored has been all good and righted all wrong Quality Copies, Quickly THE COPY SHOP LaFortune Student Center 631-COPY Ang, Mol, and Ann "What are you doing?"
 "Rockin & Rollin & Whatnot!"

-Vic

-Congrats Barb!
+Vic Congrats Barb!
 We knew you could do it!
 "Hoop" there it is!

-Love,

-Vic & MIn

-Victor Victor Victor Physics Physics Physics Rock On

-We bring Death!
+Love, Victor Victor Victor Physics Physics Physics Rock On Vic & MIn We bring Death!